 Insurance claims can be complicated, especially when they involve insurance bad faith.
 As such, those whose insurance companies are unfairly refusing to pay their claims often have a number of questions about their legal rights and options in this situation.
-At Jessica Rutzick & Associates, our legal team understands how important it is for you to get reliable, informative answers to your questions, and therefore our knowledgeable lawyers have put together the following list of frequently asked questions, along with their answers.
+At Jessica Rutzick & Associates, P.C., our legal team understands how important it is for you to get reliable, informative answers to your questions, and therefore our knowledgeable lawyers have put together the following list of frequently asked questions, along with their answers.

 If your question isn’t currently available here, or if you would like to speak directly with a well-qualified insurance attorney, please contact our offices today by calling (307) 733-8140.

 What if I can pay for costs myself?

 Even if you can technically pay for the costs of your accident or injury on your own, you should still consider filing a personal injury claim.
 Many people fail to file claims because they think that it will take too much time or cost even more money, but when another person causes you injury and cost, that person should be held accountable for his or her actions.
 You should not have to bear the burden of responsibility when you did not do anything wrong.
 Additionally, many people are able to get more money than they believed and in a shorter period of time than expected, alleviating much of the burden of an accident or injury.

 Is a truck driver or trucking company responsible for my injuries?